"It's a meritocracy here. If you are passionate, if you are persistent, and you work really hard at something, you will be rewarded for it."

 More than 70 percent of executive and professional jobs are found by networking, which means that MIT Sloan alumni are extraordinarily well-positioned.
-The MIT Infinite Connection gives graduates instant access to the 25,000 MIT Sloan and 100,000 MIT alumni living around the world, from Argentina to Zambia.
+The MIT Infinite Connection gives graduates instant access to over 23,500 MIT Sloan and over 128,000 MIT alumni living around the world, from Argentina to Zambia.
 The MIT Sloan Alumni Directory gives all MIT Sloan alumni and affiliates access to an ever-growing network of management leaders and entrepreneurs around the world.
 Affiliates are individuals who have completed their MBA programs under the auspices of MIT Sloan’s global collaboration with top universities in China, South Korea, and Portugal.

 In addition to these directories we also recommend you tap into these networking sources:

 ICAN is an enhancement to the MIT alumni directory, whereby MIT and MIT Sloan alumni offer to be contacted by other alumni who are in networking mode.
 This resource can be especially helpful to those looking for domain knowledge in highly technical fields.